ventus-ag/documentation/content/products/storage/object-storage-credentials.md

 weight: 33
 ---
 ___
-On this page, you can find an explanation of what is Object Storage and what is Object Storage Credentials in the Cloud Console, what Object Storage access methods are available, how to create, delete and instructions for other steps to manage an Object Storage Credentials in the Cloud Console.
+On this page, you can find an explanation of what Object Storage is and what Object Storage Credentials are in the Cloud Console.
+It also covers the available access methods for Object Storage, as well as instructions on how to create, delete, and manage Object Storage Credentials in the Cloud Console.

 # Table of contents
 - [Table of contents](#table-of-contents)